fergalsomers/olm-sample/README.md

 This base platform contains:

 - OPA Gatekeeper
-- Prometheus Operator (via OLM)
-- Kube-prometheus monitoring stack (via Prometheus operator) - https://github.com/prometheus-operator/kube-prometheus.
+- Kube-prometheus monitoring stack (includes Prometheus operator - i.e. not via OLM ) - https://github.com/prometheus-operator/kube-prometheus.
 This installs everything you need including Grafana and alertmanager (at least for dev).

 # To view ArgoCD UI